imarc/handbook/deployment.markdown

 	SELECT grant_to_web();

-Any migrations that add database tables should include `SELECT grant_to_web();` when running on the standard iMarc server setup.
+Any migrations that add database tables should include `SELECT grant_to_web();` when running on the standard Imarc server setup.
 This will allow the website to access data inside of the table.

 For migrations on a PostgreSQL database, use database transactions (`BEGIN` and